How to Sew an Apron

 Cindy's gorgeous throw pillows are all hand-crafted one-of-a-kind creations.
 They make a wonderful gift for any occasion.

-And while Cindy's handcrafted ready-to-wear aprons are perfect for gift giving, keep in mind you'll also want one or two hanging in your own kitchen.
+And while Cindy's handcrafted ready-to-wear aprons are perfect for gift giving, keep in mind you'll also want one or two hanging in your own kitchen, and one for your grandchildren.
 So, treat yourself today…

 Grandma's Favorite Aprons